![]() Vera Cargill Enock (née Clulee) (1882-1976). |

 "In entire charge of drawing office and workshops; designing and constructing on their behalf, the B.S.A Governments' oil Factory, bacon factory and creameries and mining machinery and pumping plants."

-"Designed, manufactured and installed special crushing and grading machines for asbestos mines, for Mr. Ackerman, government mining engineer, and rebuiltand overhanded the 50 bag per (?) hull of the Farmers Co-op.
-Also constructed a double set of 6" pumps in series and pipe line for B.S.A Co. cities estate."
+"Designed, manufactured and installed special crushing and grading machines for asbestos mines, for Mr. Ackerman, government mining engineer, and rebuilt and overhauled the 50 bag per hour maize mill of the Farmers Co-op.
+Also constructed a double set of 6" [?] pumps in series and pipe line for B.S.A Co. cities estate."

 "Jan 1923 to March 1925, supervising engineers in charge steel masts and bridgings (35 white steel erectors 100 natives) for the Pietermaritzburg-Glencoe railway electrification."